open-cogsci/osdoc/content/tutorials/aps-tutorial.md

 First, click on the *fixation* item.
 This will open a tab with drawing tools.
 If you're working on a small screen, this may not fit well on your screen, in which case you can click on 'Open editor in new window' to open a new window with only the drawing tools.

-:--
-cmd: figure
+%--
+figure:
+ id: Fig11
-src: 11.png
+ source: 11.png
+ caption: |
-caption: A blank `sketchpad` item.
+  A blank `sketchpad` item.
---:
+--%

 A fixation dot is available as a drawing primitive, so you can just click on the fixation-dot icon and then click on the middle of the display to draw a central fixation dot (the coordinates are shown in the top-right, where 0,0 is the center).